Natural width of the superconducting transition in epitaxial TiN films: Resistive transition and superconducting fluctuations

 \section{Resistive transition and superconducting fluctuations}

-We start our analysis by describing the conventional mechanisms of superconducting fluctuations on RT~\cite{Larkinlate2005}.
-The effect of SC fluctuations on conductivity near $T_\mathrm{c}$ is typically discussed in terms of three major contributions: the Aslamazov-Larkin (AL) corrections, corresponding to short-circuiting by fluctuating Cooper pairs~\cite{Aslamasov1968}, the anomalous Maki-Thompson (MT) term, generated by coherent scattering of electrons forming a Cooper pair on impurities~\cite{Maki1968, Thompson1970}, and the term related to fluctuation renormalization of density of states (DOS)~\cite{Ioffe1993}.
-These mechanisms affect the total conductivity, and, hence, the temperature dependence of normalized resistance, which takes the following form with AL, MT, and DOS contributions $ R/R_\mathrm{n} = \left(1 + \rho_\mathrm{n}\left( \sigma_\mathrm{AL} + \sigma_\mathrm{MTreg + DOS} + \sigma_\mathrm{MTan} \right)\right)^{-1}$.
-Here $\rho_\mathrm{n} = R_\mathrm{s} d$ is the normal-state resistivity.
-The fluctuation effects are increased by lowering the dimensionality of a system; for superconducting films and wires this condition is realized at the thickness or cross-sectional parameters of a wire smaller than the GL coherence length $\xi(T) = \xi(0)/\sqrt{\epsilon_\mathrm{T}}$, where $\epsilon_\mathrm{T} = \ln(T/T_\mathrm{c0})$ is the reduced temperature, $T_\mathrm{c0}$ is the critical temperature renormalized by superconducting fluctuations~\cite{Larkinlate2005}.
-Thus, the fluctuation conductivity due to the AL mechanism for the quasi-two-dimensional $(d < \xi(T) < w,L)$ and one-dimensional $(d,w < \xi(T) < L)$ cases can be expressed as:
+We begin our analysis by discussing the conventional mechanisms of superconducting fluctuations on the resistive transition~\cite{Larkinlate2005}.
+The effect of these fluctuations on the conductivity near $T_\mathrm{c}$ is typically discussed in terms of three contributions: the Aslamazov-Larkin (AL) corrections, which corresponds to a shunt effect due to fluctuating Cooper pairs~\cite{Aslamasov1968}; the anomalous Maki-Thompson (MT) term, generated by the coherent scattering of electrons forming a Cooper pair on impurities~\cite{Maki1968, Thompson1970}; and a term related to the fluctuation renormalization of density of states (DOS)~\cite{Ioffe1993}.
+These mechanisms collectively affect the overall conductivity, and consequently, the temperature dependence of the resistance.
+The latter can be described by taking into account the contributions from AL, MT, and DOS terms as follows: $R/R_\mathrm{n} = \left(1 + \rho_\mathrm{n}\left(\sigma_\mathrm{AL} + \sigma_\mathrm{MTreg + DOS} + \sigma_\mathrm{MTan} \right)\right)^{-1}$.
+Here $R/R_\mathrm{n}$ is the normalized resistance, $\rho_\mathrm{n} = R_\mathrm{s} d$ is the normal-state resistivity.
+The description of the conductivity due to the superconducting fluctuations ($\sigma_\mathrm{AL}, \sigma_\mathrm{MTreg + DOS}, \sigma_\mathrm{MTan}$) is provided in the text below.

+The effects of fluctuations increase as the dimension of a system decreases.
+The fluctuation conductivity due to the AL mechanism for the quasi two dimensional (2D) systems $(d < \xi(T) < w, L)$ and one dimensional (1D) systems $(d, w < \xi(T) < L)$ can be expressed as follows: